 - You receive Contributory/New-Style ESA which includes a Work Related Activity Group component.

 Florence made a claim for Universal Credit when she moved home into a new Local Authority.
-She had been on Employment and Support Allowance since 2015 (in the Work Related Activity Group) but this came to an end.
-To begin with her Maximum Universal Credit did not have a Limited Capability for Work Element included – but her New Tenancy Support Worker helped her request a review of her award on her journal. her Universal Credit payments increased by £128.25 a month.
+She had been on Employment and Support Allowance since 2015 (in the Work Related Activity Group) but this came to an end when she claimed UC.
+To begin with her Maximum Universal Credit did not have a Limited Capability for Work Element included – but her New Tenancy Support Worker helped her request a review of her award on her journal. her Universal Credit payments increased by £128.25 a month and she received backpay.

 Mike and Chloe have been on Universal Credit since having their first baby 6 months ago.
 Chloe works part-time, Mike isn’t able to work due to health problems.
 His Work Coach suggests he gets a ‘fit note’ from his GP and then she can request a Work Capability Assessment for him – if he is found to have a Limited Capability for Work, they won’t receive any extra Universal Credit, but he would then not have to do any work search.